jose-d/slurm_for_Rocky9/README.md

 # slurm_for_Rocky9

-Build of Slurm done by Github actions.
+Build of Slurm and openpmi-x done by Github actions.

 Uses: